ashutoshdeshmukh20/mobile-app/SET_STATIC_IP.md

-# Setting a Static IP Address
+# Setting a Static IP Address (Optional)

-The server IP address can change if you have multiple network interfaces.
-To keep it static, you have two options:
+**Note**: The server now automatically detects your IP address dynamically.
+Setting a static IP is **optional** and only needed if:
+- Auto-detection fails or shows the wrong IP
+- You want to force a specific IP address
+- You have multiple network interfaces and want to choose one

+If auto-detection works for you, you don't need to set STATIC_IP at all!

+## When to Use Static IP

+The server will automatically detect and display all available IP addresses.
+You can use any of them.
+Only set STATIC_IP if you need to override the auto-detection.

 ## Option 1: Using .env file (Recommended)